 - Take a Vacation – No lie.
 Creating an ops manual allows you to hand off your business to someone else while you take a break.
-Much like delegating duties to a freelancer or employee an ops manual allows to delegate duties to a stand in while you enjoy a little R&R.
+Much like delegating duties to a freelancer or employee an ops manual allows you to delegate duties to a stand-in while you enjoy a little R&R.

 What to Include in Your Operations Manual

 What you include in your operations manual is really a personal preference, but I’ve got a few suggestions to get you started.